glennpai/container-template/README.md

 This repository provides a template for creating Kubernetes workloads, including **Deployments** and **CronJobs**.
 It includes pre-configured Kustomize files, Skaffold integration, and a `customize` script to quickly set up your application.

+> **Note**: The primary purpose of this repository is to enhance my personal containerized development workflow.
+It is tailored to my specific use cases and may not be well-suited for public or general-purpose use.

 ## Features

 - **Kubernetes Workload Support**: Pre-configured templates for Deployments and CronJobs.